-CEN, the European Committee for Standardization, is the European counterpart of ISO.
-The ICT sector is an active standardization domain for the CEN, which has 14 technical committees and additional other groups directly concerned under its supervision.
+CEN and CENELEC are two of the formal ESOs.
+Closely collaborating, through a common CEN-CENELEC Management Centre since 2010, they are notably in charge of developing ICT standards at the European level.
+The ICT sector is an active standardization domain for the CEN, which has 14 technical committees and additional other groups directly concerned under its supervision42.
 The other ICT-related topics are principally being tackled at the international level by ISO/IEC JTC 1, complying with the "Vienna Agreement" set up between CEN and ISO, as detailed in section 2.2.

-The standardization activities of the European Standardization Organizations, including CEN, are detailed in an annual common Work Program, which was published in December 2016 for the year 2017.
-It has foreseen to be active in several ICT-related areas covering both the Digital & Information Society and the Smart Technologies.
+The standardization activities of the CEN-CENELEC are detailed in an annual common Work Program, which was published in December 2017 for the year 201843.
+They have foreseen to be active in several ICT-related areas covering both the Digital & Information Society and the Smart Technologies: Biometrics, Electronic invoicing, eSkills and eLearning, Privacy Management, e-Procurement, e-Signatures, Intelligent Transport Systems, Smart Grids, Smart Metering, IoT, Smart Homes and Smart Cities.